 1999 – 2000

-During the 2012-13 season, CONSTANTINOS YIANNOUDES takes on the post of General Director of Kyrenia Opera, which will present its Inaugural Gala in December, 2012.
+During the 2012-13 season, Mr. Yiannoudes took on the post of General Director of Kyrenia Opera, which presented its Inaugural Gala in December, 2012.
 Other recent engagements included two recitals in Cyprus (March 2012), the role of Horace Tabor (The Ballad of Baby Doe) for Opera Idaho (April 2012), and Jago (Otello) with Slovak National Theatre and Pafos Aphrodite Festival in Cyprus (Summer 2012).
 On the concert stage, he appeared as the baritone soloist in Mahler’s Symphony # 8 with the Helena Symphony (May 2012), and appeared in concert at Alice Tully Hall in celebration of the Cyprus Presidency of the Council of the European Union (Sept.
 2012).
 In October 2012, he will be a featured soloist in a recital in Toronto, Canada, as well as an Opera Gala with Mississipi Opera in November 2012.
 Upcoming roles include Sharpless (Madama Butterfly) and Renato (Un Ballo in Maschera) with the New York Grand Opera.

 Other recent engagements for Mr. Yiannoudes included Scarpia (Tosca) with Mobile Opera in Spring of 2011, and the title role of Macbeth with Taconic Opera, the US premiere of Doña Flora by Niccolo Van Westerhout, and Brahms Requiem, during the 2009-10 season.